kyonetca/Specifications/README.md

 ##Crypto
 Encryption is a really important part of DC3.
 Because of that, all messages, both between servers and between servers and clients are being encrypted.
 For that, NaCl should be used (you could use any other implementation of those algorithms but NaCl is pretty cool).
 To be exact, NaCl is using Curve25519 for scalar multiplication, Salsa20 for secret-key authenticated encryption and secret-key encryption and Poly1305 for one-time authentication. ([Source](http://nacl.cr.yp.to/valid.html) 4.1.14).

+##User Records
+User records contain the information about a specific user.
+They should contain at least the following attributes:
+* **id**: SHA-256'd mobile-number
+* **public key**: the public-key of the user (Base64 encoded?)

+Userrecords should get distributed to as many servers as possible, so it doesn't matter if one server goes offline.

 ##Communication
 All communication is encrypted.
 See the Crypto-section for that.
 The Communication is happening via Sockets.
 Clients should connect to servers on port 42961.
 Servers communicate with each other on port 42962.
 Messages are JSON-Encoded.